Home > Facelift > Deep Plane Facelift

 Facelift terminology can be confusing.
 In simple terms:

-Deep Plane Facelift:works in deeper layers to reposition facial tissues
+Deep Plane Facelift Works in deeper layers to reposition facial tissues and underlying muscles for natural, long-lasting results

-SMAS Facelift:tightens and repositions the SMAS layer using a different strategy
+SMAS Facelift Tightens and repositions the superficial musculoaponeurotic system (SMAS) layer using a different strategy

-French Lift / Mini Facelift:often targets milder laxity with a shorter recovery profile
+Mini Facelift / French Lift Often targets milder skin laxity with a shorter recovery profile

 Aesthetic Goals